Eyescale/Consensus/Release/Version-1.2/README.txt

-	However, after we completed our task, we realized that the amount of changes affecting the existing code base justified the creation of an intermediate minor release, as a basis for the targeted major feature development.
+	However, after we completed our task, we realized that the amount of changes affecting the existing code base justified the creation of an intermediate minor release, as a basis for the targeted major new feature development.

 Contents
     File Format extensions